How to Design a Multi-Generational Home for Everyone

 Equipping your bathrooms with grooved grip bars and handheld showerheads as well as installing slip-resistant flooring are just some of the methods you can adopt to make them safer spaces.

 Additionally, you can consider installing doors with sliding mechanisms or lever handles, which are easier to operate compared to door knobs.

 4. Comfortable bedrooms

 Sure, everyone is living together, but it doesn’t change the fact that bedrooms are personal spaces.

 Aside from being a retreat for rest and relaxation, bedrooms are also important because of the privacy they provide.
 Allow kids to pick their own wall colours, and ensure the elderly have everything they need to be comfortable.

-Interior Firm: The Realizes Co
+View this project by The Realizes Co

 For safety, consider installing two-way light switches (one at the bedroom’s entrance and another at the bedside) to make it more convenient for seniors and young children to return to bed after a late-night trip to the bathroom.
 Low-hanging cabinetry or loose furniture are useful fixtures as there’s no need to worry about falling objects.